 “If you can’t convince a customer after a 20 minute pitch, you don’t have a chance doing so on a landing page.”

 I feel the same way about trials.
-If a customer isn’t convinced after 2 weeks, they won’t buy with a longer trial period either.
-That doesn’t mean you simply give up on them.
-More on that down below.
+If customers aren’t convinced after two weeks, they won’t buy with a longer trial period either.
+That doesn’t mean you give up on them.
+More on that is down below.

 Create an opt-in newsletter

-Our newsletter list is currently larger than our active customers list which means that some trial users choose to stay subscribed to our newsletter even after their trials expire.
+Our newsletter list is currently larger than our active customer list, meaning that some trial users stay subscribed to our newsletter even after their trials expire.
 This is a great way to keep them engaged.
 We see quite a bit of link activity whenever we send out a newsletter which has driven previous trial users back to the product and also generated new referrals as measured by “Send to a friend” links in the newsletter.
 The last part is actually quite interesting.
-I know that as a result of this blog, I get quite a few trial users that aren’t really the target audience for our products but they help drive referrals to others that are.
+I know that as a result of this blog, I get quite a few trial users that aren’t the target audience for our products, but they help drive referrals to others that are.

 Get a 1–800 number

-This is best gesture you can make in showing your commitment towards listening to customers.
+This is the best gesture you can make in showing your commitment to listening to customers.
 The fear of getting inundated with calls is largely exaggerated — our 800 number is tied to my phone.
 Most people do not call when they encounter problems.
-The majority of the calls I get are pre-signup questions which is a great time to do some unscripted customer development as well as start building a relationship with the prospect.
+Most of the calls I get are pre-sign up questions, which is a great time to do some unscripted customer development and start building a relationship with the prospect.
 I highly recommend having the founders answer the phone (at least till it’s no longer scalable).
 I found some of my most vocal customers this way.

 Reduce Activation Friction

-When it comes to copy on the landing page, I’ve found that less is more.
-For CloudFire, we have A/B tested a number of variations that have ranged from full-on inline demos to an illustrated list of benefits.
+Regarding copy on the landing page, I’ve found that less is more.
+For CloudFire, we have A/B tested several variations that have ranged from full-on inline demos to an illustrated list of benefits.

 The version that has converted best so far is the one with the least stuff on it:

-This again is product dependent but what I found in our case was that trying to educate people on how our product worked differently was a loosing battle.
-Telling people they could share their photos and videos instantly and without any uploading usually resulted in one of 2 reactions.
+This, again, is product-dependent but what I found in our case was that trying to educate people on how our product worked differently was a losing battle.
+Telling people, they could share their photos and videos instantly and without any uploading usually resulted in one of 2 reactions.
 They either got confused or didn’t believe us.
 We instead decided to focus on a more general “finished story” benefit and ushered the user to experience the product for themselves.

 Here’s a recent customer testimonial we received: